-With DCA, rather than investing the cash you have all at once, you invest chunks of it over time.
+With DCA, rather than investing your cash all at once, you invest chunks of it over time.
 For example, you might invest $12,000 over the course of a year, $1,000 each month.
 In contrast, with lump sum investing, you’d put the full $12,000 to work right away.

-With DCA, you’ll be better off only if the market declines during the period of time you are investing your money.
-If the market goes up, you will have wished you’d invested everything at once.
+With DCA, you’ll be better off only if the market declines while you’re investing your money.
+If the market goes up, you will wish you’d invested everything at once.

-Called “Dollar-cost averaging just means taking risk later (pdf), the study compared the historical performance of dollar-cost averaging with lump sum investing.
-The results–
+Called “Dollar-cost averaging just means taking risk later”, the study compared the historical performance of dollar-cost averaging with lump sum investing (LSI).
+The results?

-On average, we find that an LSI approach has outperformed a DCA approach approximately two-thirds of the time, even when results are adjusted for the higher volatility of a stock/bond portfolio versus cash investments.
-This finding is consistent with the fact that the returns of stocks and bonds exceeded that of cash over our study period in each of these markets.
+“On average, we find that an LSI approach has outperformed a DCA approach approximately two-thirds of the time, even when results are adjusted for the higher volatility of a stock/bond portfolio versus cash investments.
+This finding is consistent with the fact that the returns of stocks and bonds exceeded that of cash over our study period in each of these markets.”

 Vanguard then provided the following explanation:

-We conclude that if an investor expects such trends to continue, is satisfied with his or her target asset allocation, and is comfortable with the risk/return characteristics of each strategy, the prudent action is investing the lump sum immediately to gain exposure to the markets as soon as possible.
+“We conclude that if an investor expects such trends to continue, is satisfied with his or her target asset allocation, and is comfortable with the risk/return characteristics of each strategy, the prudent action is investing the lump sum immediately to gain exposure to the markets as soon as possible.
 But if the investor is primarily concerned with minimizing downside risk and potential feelings of regret (resulting from lump-sum investing immediately before a market downturn), then DCA may be of use.
-Of course, any emotionally based concerns should be weighed carefully against both (1) the lower expected long-run returns of cash compared with stocks and bonds, and (2) the fact that delaying investment is itself a form of market-timing, something few investors succeed at.
+Of course, any emotionally based concerns should be weighed carefully against both (1) the lower expected long-run returns of cash compared with stocks and bonds, and (2) the fact that delaying investment is itself a form of market-timing, something few investors succeed at.”

 The result was a 2.3% improvement using lump sum over dollar-cost averaging.

-It’s important to note here that investing in a 401(k) each paycheck is a great way to invest.
+It’s important to note here that investing in a 401(k) each paycheck is a great option.
 While it looks a lot like dollar cost averaging, it’s really not.

-Most popular commentary addresses DCA in terms of consistent investments made using current income—i.e., an employee transferring a portion of each paycheck into a retirement account.
+“Most popular commentary addresses DCA in terms of consistent investments made using current income—i.e., an employee transferring a portion of each paycheck into a retirement account.
 In that case, investable cash becomes available only in relatively small amounts over time, which makes DCA a prudent way to invest (and really the only sound alternative to accumulating that money in cash and then actively trying to time the market at some later point).
 Our research, in contrast, focuses on the strategies for investing an immediately available large sum of money.
-Here, the average performance results have favored lump-sum investing.
+Here, the average performance results have favored lump-sum investing.”

-So which approach do you think is best?
+So, which approach do you think is best?